cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

 ## Setup Tests

 - **Get Started in Minutes.** Don't spend days setting up a test environment.
-Just {% url "install our desktop app" installing-cypress %}, {% url "add your project" testing-your-app#Adding-Your-Project %} and {% url "start testing" writing-your-first-test %}!
+Just {% url "install our desktop app" installing-cypress %}, {% url "add your project" writing-your-first-test %} and {% url "start testing" testing-your-app %}!
 - **No Changes to your Code.** You don't need to change your code and Cypress doesn't need to modify your code.
 - **No Dependencies.** There's no need to download Selenium, Webdriver, Node, or any other code dependencies to get your tests up and running.
 - **ES2015 Friendly:** Write modern code with zero configuration.